ISAAKiel/oxcAAR/README.md

     quickSetupOxcal()

-This will download and unzip [Oxcal](https://c14.arch.ox.ac.uk/oxcal.html) into tempdir().
-You can change the destination path of Oxcal by setting the `path` parameter.
+This will download and unzip [OxCal](https://c14.arch.ox.ac.uk/oxcal.html) into tempdir().
+You can change the destination path of OxCal by setting the `path` parameter.
 Please make sure that you have a working internet connection when attempting to use this function!